2013 – 2014 Staff

 All swimmers will be assigned a regular practice time to attend on the first day.

 Monthly Calendars are provided prior to the first of each month to inform you of any changes in the schedule, however, the calendar page on Wizards.org will have the most up to date information throughout the season and is constantly updated.

 A NOTE ON PRACTICE TIMES: Swimmers are assigned practice times based on age and ability.
-Each swimmer is evaluated by the coaching staff and put in the time slot we feel each swimmer can be the most successful in.
+Each swimmer is evaluated by the coaching staff and put in the time slot in which we feel each swimmer can be the most successful.
 Swimmers may be moved up at coaches’ discretion throughout the year.
 We sincerely apologize if your child’s practice time presents difficulties for you, however, please be advised that these times are non-negotiable.

 DESCRIPTION OF ACTIVITIES